clsync/clsync/README.md

 see from GNUmakefile clsync depends only on "glib-2.0", so on debian-like systems you should execute something like "apt-get install libglib2.0-dev".

+Next step is generating Makefile.
+To do that usually it's enought to execute "autoreconf -i && ./configure".

 Next step is compiling.
 To compile usually it's enough to execute "make".

 Next step in installing.
 To install usually it's enough to execute